MindaugasRumsa51/Pirates/README.md

 # UNCIV-mod: Pirates.
-They can only steal technologies
+They can steal technologies
-(Only for UNciv Potato version for now)
+(Only for Unciv Potato version for now)